 LINKS FROM THE SHOW

-- Generous Church (see our interview with founder Patrick Johnson)
+- Blue Trust (see our interview with founder, Ron Blue)

 - The Finish Line Community Facebook Group